Hoshiarpur: Air

 The closest airport to Hoshiarpur is Adampur Airport, 25 km south-west of the city.
-Adampur Airport, is a regional airport which serves one daily flight by Spicejet to Delhi Airport and another spicejet flight to Mumbai (Frequency varies).
-The nearest full fledge International Airport is Sri Guru Ram Dass Jee International Airport in Amritsar, which is situated around 125 km North-West of Hoshiarpur.
+Adampur Airport is a regional airport which serves one daily flight by Spicejet to Delhi Airport and another spicejet flight to Mumbai (frequency varies).
+The nearest major airport is the Sri Guru Ram Dass Jee International Airport in Amritsar, which is situated around 125 km north-west of Hoshiarpur.